-Bob Wellen has practiced tax law for almost 40 years.
-His practice includes planning and negotiating corporate acquisitions, joint ventures, financings, equity offerings and spin-offs and developing corporate structures.
-Regarding these types of matters, he also obtains IRS advance rulings; represents taxpayers in administrative tax controversies and litigation and advocates policy positions before the Treasury Department and IRS.
-He also serves as an arbitrator in commercial cases involving tax issues, such as tax sharing agreements, and as an expert witness on tax issues.
+Before joining IRS, Bob practiced tax law for more than 40 years.
+His practice included planning and negotiating corporate acquisitions, joint ventures, financings, equity offerings and spin-offs and developing corporate structures.
+He also obtained IRS advance rulings; represented taxpayers in administrative tax controversies and litigation and advocated policy positions before the Treasury Department and IRS.
+He also served as an arbitrator in commercial cases involving tax issues, such as tax sharing agreements, and as an expert witness on tax issues.

 Bob received his B.A. from Yale College (magna cum laude, Phi Beta Kappa) in 1968, his J.D. from Yale Law School in 1971 and his LLM (Taxation) from Georgetown University Law Center in 1974.

-Bob is a member of the American Bar Association Tax Section, in which he served as chair of the Corporate Tax Committee.
-He is also a fellow of the American College of Tax Counsel and a member of the District of Columbia Bar Tax Section and the Federal Bar Association.00
+He is a member of the American Bar Association Tax Section, in which he served as chair of the Corporate Tax Committee.
+He is also a fellow of the American College of Tax Counsel and a member of the District of Columbia Bar Tax Section and the Federal Bar Association.